LearnPress/learnpress/readme.txt

 + Fixed a bug when using template_include filter

 = 2.1.5.2 =
-+ Fixed some warning messaages
++ Fixed some warning messages
 + Fixed orders display missing in user profile

 = 2.1.5 =